Best Fords at SEMA 2018Last Updated August 8, 2023 | Meghan Drummond

 Complete with tube-style front and rear bumpers, this Ranger also features multiple light bars which coupled with its paint give it a truly off-road look.

-Lifted, given a custom pain job, and outfitted with 20-inch wheels—the Project Nightfall Ranger looks ready to hit the trail.
+Lifted, given a custom paint job, and outfitted with 20-inch wheels—the Project Nightfall Ranger looks ready to hit the trail.

 Designed in collaboration with AR12 Gaming of Forza fame.
 The passengers of this Ranger can play Xbox in the backseat.